simontaen/Passions/Notes.md

 * Artist fetch could fail and the iTunes Id would be empty then.

 ## General Functionality
-* Assertion failures when using the PVC (see crash logs)
+* Assertion failures when using the PVC (see crash logs), crash when sliding
 * Show an [MPProgressHUD](https://github.com/jdg/MBProgressHUD) when waiting is expected and unavoidable (think about earlier caching if you must)
 	* Splash screen or MBProgressHUD on launch when loading the Timeline
 	* also on Artist Info this could be good (any Time we change the Parse Query basically)